SegFault2017/Tweetsis/README.md

 ## Tweetsis

-A SPA(single page application) where users could input a tweet link and ouput a sentiment analysis of the Tweet's contents.
+A SPA(single page application) where users could input a tweet link and ouput a sentiment analysis of the Tweet's content.
 The analysis is decomposed into 2 parts

 1. The overall document and
 2. each individual sentence